THE 2023EVENT!

 They are told that every vote matters, and they must make up their own individual minds on which play they want to see more of.
 They file out, and, feeling empowered, they literally cast their vote into one of three urns.
 Every year, the kids have stamped, laughed, shouted, booed, and participated with total engagement.
 They loved the whole experience.
 And so have all the attending teachers.

 Attendance is completely free.
 We encourage teachers to rally a group of students together and experience a great day of drama, democracy, and fun!
-This year, the whole event was live streamed and students watched it all in the classroom.
+The whole event was live streamed and students watched it all in the classroom.
 And their vote counted too.

-The filmed version of the event will also be placed on the Martin-Lysicrates website in the next day or two so that young people around Australia, and the world, can vote as well.
+The filmed version of the event is placed on the Martin-Lysicrates website so that young people around Australia, and the world, can vote as well.
 A great day for your students.
 A great day for you.